mahebei/todo/README.md

 # A todo list written in React.

-visit: https://mahebei.github.io/todo/ to run it online.
+visit: https://mahebei.github.io/todo-list-react/ to run this program online.